nhsx/AnalyticsUnit/content/digest/kevin-digest-002.md

 dependencies must be mocked (:bell: shame!) using a simplified imitation.
 The logic behind using mocks and testing only the system being developed is that any resulting failure can only come from the code under test.
 The classical school uses the 'Arrange', 'Act', and 'Assert' and does not require the decoupling of interdependencies between object.
-If a test fails in the classical school, it is possible that the failure has been propagted from elsewhere in the code and not directly from the code under test.
+If a test fails in the classical school, it is possible that the failure has been propagated from elsewhere in the code and not directly from the code under test.

 ### Coverage